image090New York City Subway Page

 image081

 R160A car 8818 was spotted leaving Avenue J Station in Midwood in Brooklyn on April 15, 2011.
-The newest subway trains so far, the R160A trains were built by Alstom Transportation between 2005 and 2010.
+(Photo by Oren Hirsch)

 image082